Abhijeetkumar710/MONTY-Custom-AI-ChatBot/README.md

 # MONTY-Custom-AI-ChatBot
+MONTY → My Open Network for Talking to You
 Overview

 Monty is a Python-based AI chatbot built using Hugging Face models.
 It evolves from GPT-2 → DialoGPT → Falcon-7B, showing improved conversational quality and response refinement.
 Designed for backend AI experimentation on Google Colab with GPU support.